codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

       <td>Brownout of the old Coverage status check</td>
       <td>
         <p>Codacy will not send the old status check on this day.</p><!--NOTE Temporary comment for review purpose, to remove-->
-        <p>This will help you confirm that your setup has been updated correctly and lower the risk of disruptions when the old status check is removed.</p>
+        <p>This will help you confirm that your setup has been updated correctly and lower the risk of disruptions when the old status check is removed.<br/>If on this day you can merge your pull requests using the new checks and don't encounter other issues, it means that your setup has been updated correctly.
+Otherwise, if on this date you are still using the old check to block merging pull requests on GitHub, please <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests-on-github">update your Git provider settings</a>.</p>
       </td>
     </tr>
     <tr>